Modeling Schr\"odinger equation diffraction with generalized function potentials and initial values: Abstract

 \section{Abstract}

-We discuss a direct Schr\"odinger equation set-up for the diffraction of a quantum particle at (almost) planar patterns with slit-type configurations.
-Physically meaningful initial values and potentials are modeled via regularizations and the solutions can be interpreted as generalized functions in this approach.
-We discuss fundamental spectral and scattering theoretical properties of the regularizing solution families and provide also some comparison with the more direct approximations and simplifications used in physics.
+We discuss spectral properties of a regularization approach to a Schr\"odinger equation set-up for the diffraction of a quantum particle at almost planar patterns.
+Physically meaningful initial values and potentials are modeled in terms of regularizing families and the solutions can be interpreted as generalized functions.
+We establish spectral and scattering theoretical properties of the regularizing solution families and provide some comparison with the more direct approximations and simplifications used in physics.